 Chronic heart failure is a serious, often terminal, medical condition that occurs when the heart is unable to pump sufficient blood to meet the demands of the body.
-It currently affects around 20 million people in the developed world and the number of sufferers is rapidly growing.
+It currently affects around 26 million people in the developed world and the number of sufferers is rapidly growing.

 The technology being developed by Calon Cardio-Technology – Calon – aims to address these problems.
 Calon is developing a pump, the MiniVADTM to be implanted directly into the failing heart, driven by an embedded electric motor and powered by a compact battery pack worn by the user.
-Calon’s intent is to develop and commercialise a pump that can boost the output of the failing heart, which should therefore improve quality of life and slow or halt the progress of the condition.
+Calon’s intent is to develop and commercialise a pump that can boost the output of the failing heart to improve quality of life, and slow or halt the progress of the condition.

 Through the application of advanced computational modelling technology and in vitro testing developed in-house, Calon’s design approach has resulted in a miniaturized pump of reduced size and weight, while retaining the required pumping output (blood flow).
 Most importantly, pre-clinical testing has shown that the MiniVADTM minimises both blood damage and the risk of thrombus formation.
 The MiniVADTM should also lead to a significantly improve the affordability of treating advanced heart failure and improve patient access to VAD treatment.